 - 1/2 - 1 cup non-dairy milk

 - 1/2 banana, sliced

 - 1/4 tsp cayenne

 - Prep the toppings before starting the blending process.
 Set aside.
 Get your bowl, spoon and optional cloth ready too.

-- Add the non-dairy milk to the blender, starting with 1/2 cup.
+- Add the non-dairy milk to the blender like a Vitamix, starting with 1/2 cup.
 Add all the frozen fruit and start blending from high to low.
 Add more liquid in splashes as needed to blend.
 Blend until frosty, thick and smooth.

 - Scoop the smoothie into the bowl and add the toppings over top.